-Security Objectives for the operational Environment (phase 4 to 7):
+121 Security Objectives for the operational Environment (phase 4 to 7):

-BSI.OE.Process-Sec-IC Protection during composite product Up to phase 6 manufacturing

-BSI.OE.Lim-Block-Loader Limitation of capability and blocking the Loader: Up to phase 6

-The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and, if desired, terminate irreversibly the Loader after intended usage of the Loader.
+BSI.OE.Process-Sec-IC Protection during composite product manufacturing Up to phase 6 BSI.OE.Lim-Block-Loade r Limitation of capability and blocking the Loader: Up to phase 6 The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and, if desired , terminate irreversibly the Loader after intended usage of the Loader.
 Note that blocking the Loader is not required, as only authorized users can use the Loader as stated in BSI.P.Ctrl-Loader.

-BSI.OE.Loader-Usage Secure communication and usage of the Loader: Up to phase 7

-The authorized user must support the trusted communication channel with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.
+BSI.OE.Loader-Usage Secure communication and usage of the Loader: Up to phase 7 The authorized user must support the trusted communication channel with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.
 The authorized user must organize the maintenance transactions to ensure that the additional code (loaded as data) is able to operate as in the Final composite TOE.
 The authorized user must manage and associate unique Identification to the loaded data.

-OE.Composite-TOE-Id Composite TOE identification: Up to phase 7 maintenance.

-The composite manufacturer must maintain a unique identification of a composite TOE under

-OE.TOE-Id TOE identification: Up to phase 7

-The IC manufacturer must maintain a unique identification of the TOE under maintenance.

-OE.Enable-Disable-Secure-Diag

-Enabling or disabling the Secure Diagnostic: Up to phase 7

-If desired, the Composite Product Manufacturer will enable (or disable) irreversibly the Secure Diagnostic capability, thus enabling the IC manufacturer (or disabling everyone) to exercise the Secure Diagnostic capability.
+BSI.OE.TOE-Auth External entities authenticating of the TOE: Up to phase 7 The operational environment shall support the authentication verification mechanism and know authentication reference data of the TOE.
+OE.Composite-TOE-Id Composite TOE identification: Up to phase 7 The composite manufacturer must maintain a unique identification of a composite TOE under maintenance.
+OE.TOE-Id TOE identification: Up to phase 7 The IC manufacturer must maintain a unique identification of the TOE under maintenance.
+OE.Enable-Disable- Secure-Diag Enabling or disabling the Secure Diagnostic: Up to phase 7 g If desired, the Composite Product Manufacturer will enable (or disable) irreversibly the Secure Diagnostic capability, thus enabling the IC manufacturer (or disabling everyone) to exercise the Secure Diagnostic capability.

-OE.Secure-Diag-Usage

-Secure communication and usage of the Secure Up to phase 7 Diagnostic:
+OE.Secure-Diag-Usage Secure communication and usage of the Secure Up to phase 7 Diagnostic: